 If your child purposely broke a rule such as ate chocolate in bed when the house rule is no food in the bedroom..do you think they purposely did that just to make you mad?
 No, probably not.
 They did that because they wanted chocolate in bed and nothing more.

 It wasn’t a big ploy to hurt your feelings.
-Therefore, if you say “you are being rude and disrespectful by breaking this rule” you focus on your feelings, rather than the behaviour, which should be addressed.
+Therefore, if you say “you are being rude and disrespectful by breaking this rule” you focus on your feelings, rather than the behavior, which should be addressed.

 If you feel like your child doesn’t care about your feelings at all, you might be correct.
 Most children and teens do not have their empathy in check just yet and often push your buttons and yell at you simply because they aren’t regulating their emotions and at the moment don’t care about anyone but themselves.